 The results on changes in images illustrate that, before and during the COVID-19 outbreak, most of the selected banks were not focused on displaying images about Human Rights activities.
 This could be because Human Rights is a law mandated to be obeyed by every UK resident; thus, the selected banks may have considered that depicting images for this category was irrelevant.
-However, this practice could also justify the arguments that companies display images in CSR reports primarily to influence stakeholders' perception [8, 80].
+However, this practice could also justify the arguments that companies display images in CSR reports primarily to influence stakeholders' perception [8, 83].

 Contrary to the findings revealed in the previous section that the sampled banks are focused on employee-related CSR activities during the COVID-19 pandemic, there was no significant increase in the number of images relating to the LPDW category in the 2020 CSR reports.
-According to the assertion of Mao et al. [77], all of these are imperative to the sustainability of organizations in time of crises in that the show of care helps employees become more resilient, optimistic, and motivated in the face of adversities.
+The photos in Figure 9 show how the banks are trying to make their employees happy and motivated, and the employees seem to be happy with their jobs.
+According to the assertion of Mao et al. [80], all of these are imperative to the sustainability of organizations in time of crises in that the show of care helps employees become more resilient, optimistic, and motivated in the face of adversities.

 The few added images could be symbolic for the product responsibility category, used to portray a credible CSR commitment and to make the public think that their increased expectations [4, 5] are being met.
 This finding is in line with the study of Chong et al. [67] where it was shown that the vast majority of CSR images are associated with product responsibility.
-Since research shows that customers are the lifeblood of a business [81], the images depicted by the banks under the product responsibility category feature the institution helping their customers have a better experience, especially in times of difficulties.
+Since research shows that customers are the lifeblood of a business [84], the images depicted by the banks under the product responsibility category feature the institution helping their customers have a better experience, especially in times of difficulties.
 It can perhaps be suggested that the selected banks are strategically employing CSR to satisfy their customers' needs, which will further lead to the benefits of meeting stakeholders' expectations noted by Pérez-Cornejo et al. [2].
 Potentially, only motivated employees will ensure customers enjoy the best service experience.
 Hence, the selected banks focus on employee-related CSR commitments during the COVID-19 pandemic.

 While the society-related images showed a significant increase in the face of the pandemic, the social dimension of CSR analyzed in the previous section experienced the lowest CSR initiatives from these banks.
-The rationale for such practice could be associated with the argument that using symbolic photographic images depicting children and families in CSR reports communicates positive CSR information that meets stakeholders' expectations of socially responsible firms [43, 82].
-This inconsistency agrees with Khan and Sulaiman's [83] research on the relationship between text and images disclosed in CSR reports, which reveals a lack of consistency and clarity in the reported information, leaving the stakeholders "bewildered or muddled" [55].
+The rationale for such practice could be associated with the argument that using symbolic photographic images depicting children and families in CSR reports communicates positive CSR information that meets stakeholders' expectations of socially responsible firms [44, 85].
+This inconsistency agrees with Khan and Sulaiman's [86] research on the relationship between text and images disclosed in CSR reports, which reveals a lack of consistency and clarity in the reported information, leaving the stakeholders "bewildered or muddled" [55].
 He and Harris [4] and Kaplan [5] suggest that the COVID-19 outbreak has heightened and changed society's expectations from companies' CSR initiatives.
-He and Harris [4], Murashima [20] as well as Madsen and Rodgers [21] have shown that meeting the diverse needs of stakeholders in trying times will help incite a good relationship between the business, customers, and the public.
+Several studies have shown that meeting the diverse needs of stakeholders in trying times will help incite a good relationship between the business, customers, and the public [4, 21, 22].
 Therefore, the banks under investigation have potentially strategically exploited the influence of photographic images to obfuscate reality, reduce public scrutiny, and make stakeholders believe that they are committed to societal needs during the COVID-19 outbreak in pursuit of a positive impression and social legitimation.